 Machine learning has recently been proposed as a promising solution to a major problem in language engineering: the construction of lexical resources.
-Most of the real-world language engineering systems make use of a variety of lexical resources, in particular grammars and lexicons.
-The use of general-purpose resources is ineffective, since in most applications a specialised vocabulary is used, which is not supported by general-purpose lexicons and grammars.
+Most of the real-world language engineering systems make use of a variety of lexical resources, in particular grammars and lexical resources, in particular grammars and lexical resources, since in most applications a specialised vocabulary is used, which is not supported by general-purpose lexicons and grammars.
 For this reason, significant effort is currently put into the construction of generic tools that can quickly adapt to a particular thematic domain.
 The adaptation of these tools mainly involves the adaptation of domain-specific semantic lexical resources.